-Verb alternations have been the target of considerable research within linguistic circles, in terms of describing the range of alternations for a particular language (e.g. (Levin, 1993) for English and (Fukui et al., 1985) for Japanese), applying alternations to model verbal semantics (e.g. (Levin, 1993; Hale and Keyser, 1987)), or analysing alternating potential and interpretational differences between verbs in different clause contexts (e.g. (Goldberg, 1995; Wierzbicka, 1988)).
-More recently, alternations have been the object of interest within the natural language processing community, for use in lexical selection in natural language generation (Dorr and Olsen, 1996; Jing and McKeown, 1998), and as a means of expanding dictionary coverage (Baldwin et al., 1999).
-There has also been some work on automatically extracting verbs which undergo particular alternations from corpora (McCarthy and Korhonen, 1998).
-Our work represents a variation on this same theme, whereby we compare the different senses of a given verb within the Goi-Taikei pattern-based valency dictionary (Ikehara et al., 1997; Shirai et al., 1997), and exhaustively determine all possible mappings be-tween each valency frame pair.
+Verb alternations have been the target of considerable research within linguistic circles, in terms of describing the range of alternations for a particular language (e.g. (Levin 1993) for English and (Fukui et al. 1985) for Japanese), applying alternations to model verbal semantics (e.g. (Levin 1993; Hale & Keyser 1987)), or analysing alternating potential and interpretational differences between verbs in different clause contexts (e.g. (Goldberg 1995; Wierzbicka 1988)).
+More recently, alternations have been the object of interest within the natural language processing community, for use in lexical selection in natural language generation (Dorr & Olsen 1996; Jing & McKeown 1998), and as a means of expanding dictionary coverage (Baldwin et al. 1999b).
+There has also been some work on automatically extracting verbs which undergo particular alternations from corpora (McCarthy & Korhonen 1998).
+Our work represents a variation on this same theme, whereby we compare the different senses2 of a given verb within the Goi-Taikei pattern-based valency dictionary (Ikehara et al. 1997; Shirai et al. 1997), and exhaustively determine all possible mappings between each valency frame pair.
 Naturally, not all such mappings are going to constitute true alternations, but by scoring each mapping and combining the scores for each mapping paradigm over all dictionary entries, it is hoped that alternations will find themselves into the top-ranking analyses.
-One area in which this research attempts to break new ground is, therefore, the fullyunsupervised extraction of alternations.
+One area in which this research attempts to break new ground is, therefore, the fully-unsupervised extraction of alternations.

 Our purpose in extracting alternations is twofold.
 Firstly, we are interested in determining the possibilities for collapsing dictionary entries together through dynamic generation of regular alternations.
+Preliminary research on exactly this subject indicates that the use of prominent alternation types produces a reduction of almost 9% in the number of senses (Baldwin et al. 1999a), suggesting that a fuller set of alternations could produce even greater reduction.
 Secondly, we are interested in deriving the inventory of Japanese alternations through automatic means, for comparison against previous analyses of alternations in Japanese.
+The main point of reference is the work of Jacobsen (1992) in given a relatively complete coverage of "event structure" and particularly structural alternation in Japanese.

-We test out three main methods to extract alternations, the first being based on full coincidence of selectional restrictions (method $1 - \langle m_1 \rangle$), the second incorporating semantic backing-off to capture slight disagreements in selectional restrictions (method $2 - \langle m_2 \rangle$), and the third scoring each alternation according to the quality of the match, in terms of the strength of the selectional restrictions and degree of overlap (method $3 - \langle m_3 \rangle$).
-For each, we test the effects of exhaustive vs. highest-ranking analysis between case frames, and apply Zipf's law in weighting each case frame for expected frequency.
+We test out three main methods to extract alternations, the first being based on full coincidence of selectional restrictions (method $1 - \langle m_1 \rangle$), the second incorporating semantic backing-off to capture slight disagreements in selectional restrictions (method $2 - \langle m_2 \rangle$), and the third scoring each alternation according to the quality of the match, in terms of the strength of the selectional restrictions